 Marco is leader of undergraduate, graduate and post-experience graduate modules at the Nottingham Business School, also focusing on the supervision of PhD and DBA students, and on doctoral course delivery and research.

-After completing his PhD in Business Administration and Management at the Bocconi University in Milan, with a thesis on the governance of inter-firm technology agreements, Marco also taught Organisation Theory at his Alma Mater.
+After completing his PhD in Business Administration and Management at the Bocconi University in Milan, with a thesis on inter-firm technology agreements, Marco also taught Organisation Theory at his Alma Mater.

 Marco began his career in Italy, as a purchasing manager in the automotive industry, also becoming involved in the process of development of new products.
 After moving to the industrial machinery sector, he was promoted to a executive positions, from which he contributed to the negotiation of a strategic alliance with a Japanese world-leading manufacturer, and to the subsequent founding and management of a joint-venture with the same partner.
 Later, he moved to the Investment Banking sector.
 After a stint in the City of London, Marco was seconded to Tokyo for seven years by a leading European banking group, where he opened the bank’s Tokyo branch and led the development of East Asia business.